DavidVentura/blog/blog/raw/disk/POST.md

 configfile $prefix/grub.cfg
 ```

-This configuration must be placed next to the Grub image (executable); this path is set when building the grub image with `grub-mkimage`, if setting a value for `prefix`.
+This configuration must be placed next to the Grub image (executable), in the ESP; this path is set when building the grub image with `grub-mkimage`, if setting a value for `prefix`.

 So, what does grub do once this configuration is read?
-It will scan all (or just this one? unclear) block devices for a partition with a matching UUID, then load a new configuration.
+It will scan all block devices for a partition with a matching UUID, then load a new configuration.

 But how do you identify the correct partition?